Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 Step-by-step interactive guides and feature introduction tours is one of the techniques every marketer should know and adopt nowadays.

-Using these techniques you can easily convert new users into the happy and... paying customers.
+Using these techniques you can easily convert new users in happy and... paying customers.

 There are several free JavaScript-based product tour libraries available, such as Shepherd, Intro.js, React Joyride, *GuideChimp* and also commercial products, such as Whatfix, Walkme, etc.